Skip to main content

 James Garfield's Pythagorean Proof

-Today I learned James Garfield, who once worked as a lawyer, Civil War General, and served as the 20th President of the United States, was math savvy and published a Pythagorean theorem proof.[1]
+Today I learned James Garfield, who once worked as a lawyer, Civil War General, and served as the 20th President of the United States, was math savvy and published a novel Pythagorean theorem proof.[1]

 \[ \text{Area}_{\text{trapezoid } ACED} = \frac{1}{2} \cdot (AC + DE) \cdot CE = \frac{1}{2} \cdot (a + b) \cdot (a + b) = \frac{(a + b)^2}{2} \] \[ \begin{aligned} \text{Area}_{\text{trapezoid } ACED} &= \text{Area}_{\Delta ACB} + \text{Area}_{\Delta ABD} + \text{Area}_{\Delta BDE} \\ &= \frac{1}{2}(a \times b) + \frac{1}{2}(c \times c) + \frac{1}{2}(a \times b) \end{aligned} \] \[ (a + b) \times \frac{1}{2}(a + b) = \frac{1}{2}(a \times b) + \frac{1}{2}(c \times c) + \frac{1}{2}(a \times b) \] \[ a^{2} + b^{2} = c^{2} \]